 Interview: Paul Hofman

-According to Youth Pride ambassador Robin Lemònt: “Positivity is so important”.
+Youth Pride ambassador Robin Lemònt speaks: ‘Positivity is so important’

-This year they have been selected as Youth Pride ambassador for the upcoming Pride – a position that fits the born-and-bred Amsterdammer like a glove.
-Already back in 2019, Robin (22) had a burning desire to take on the role, but it was not their time yet.
-Recently Robin (as known as Mando Sitabi) was awarded with the prestigious title.
-“I would like to see more Asian queer people in the media.”
+This year they were named Youth Pride ambassador for the upcoming Pride.
+A role that suits the Amsterdam-born person perfectly.
+In 2019 Robin (22) already had the burning ambition to take on this role but didn’t get it then.
+Recently Robin (as known as Mando Sitabi) finally won the prestigious title.
+‘I want to see more Asian queer people in the media’.

 Ups & downs